Ithaca College Chapter 201

 Phi Kappa Phi, founded in 1897, is the only national honor society which recognizes and encourages superior scholarship in all disciplines of higher education.
 The Greek letters Phi Kappa Phi stand for Philosophia Krateito Phonton -- “let the love of learning rule humanity.”
 Over its 117-year history the society has grown to more than 300 chapters with more than 1 million active members.

-- Presidential Scholar Award to honor outstanding student academic performance.
-Four awards are given each year, one for each of the first four presidents of the Ithaca College chapter of Phi Kappa Phi.
+- Four Presidential Scholar Awards are given out each year to honor outstanding student academic achievement.
+Each award is named after the first four Ithaca College chapter Phi Kappa Phi presidents.
 The awards are thus named the Shirley Hockett Award, the John Bernard Award, the John Harcourt Award, and the Raquib Zaman Award.

 - Induction of students into the membership.